Program Overview for:

 · vSphere Flash Read Cache (vFRC)

-The above programs are open to qualified TAP Elite partners interested in certifying components or solutions for use with vFRC.
+The above program is open to qualified partners who maintain TAP membership and are interested in certifying components or solutions for use with vFRC.
 Typically, partners begin by certifying their hardware components and then move to certifying a VMware vSAN ReadyNode™ configuration for use in a clustered vSAN environment.
+Please note this is a Standalone Program.

 vSphere Flash Read Cache share the same SSD drive qualification process outlined below.